-Upon completion, the survey is automatically uploaded and maintained in the applicant's current file via wvHGMS.
+Upon completion, the survey is maintained in the applicant's current file.

 If the applicant did/does have a tenant in the Property, an Eligibility Specialist will directly contact the tenant(s) and take the appropriate actions described in the following sections.